nio-blocks/dynamo_db/README.md

 Read signals from AWS DynamoDB.

 **Filter Keys** Must be of the format `<fieldname>__<filter_operation>`.
 Options for `filter_operations` are eq, lt, lte, gt, gte, between and (for strings only) beginswith.
-**Limit** An integer count of the total number of itesm to return per query **Reverse** Output signal list will be in reverse order
+**Limit** An integer count of the total number of items to return per query **Reverse** Output signal list will be in reverse order

 A query for the hash key equal to a value must be present in the query.
 For example, if `name` is the hash key, then one **Filter Key** must be `name__eq`.